 Perfect Forward Secrecy

-Perfect Forward Secrecy (PFS) is an extremely valuable method of encryption.
+Perfect Forward Secrecy (PFS) is an extremely valuable method of encryption for those concerned about how to protect your privacy online.
 With a typical encryption tool, your data is secured using a single encryption key.
-If that key were to be compromised, your data is no longer secure.
+If that key were to be compromised, your data would no longer be secure.

 PFS instead encrypts your data using temporary and constantly changing encryption keys.
 This significantly increases your security, because even if one key were to be compromised, at worst it would only reveal a small piece of information.
 The rest of your data would remain secure.